Point Blank (1967 film): Plot

 Walker works with his friend Mal Reese to rob a major crime operation, ambushing the courier on deserted Alcatraz Island.
 After counting the money, Reese shoots Walker, leaving him for dead.
 Reese takes the money and Walker's wife, Lynne.
 Walker recovers.
 With assistance from the mysterious Yost, Walker sets out to find Reese and recover his half of the money; $93,000.
 Reese used all of the money from the job to pay back a debt to a crime syndicate called "The Organization".
 Walker goes to Los Angeles, where he bursts in on Lynne and riddles her bed with bullets, only to find Reese has long since disappeared.
-Lynne is distraught; that night she takes an overdose of sleeping pills and dies.
+Lynne is distraught and that night, while Walker sleeps, she takes an overdose of sleeping pills and dies.

 Walker approaches car dealer Stegman for information, smashing a new car and terrorizing him until Stegman says that Reese is with Walker's sister-in-law, Chris.

 Breaking in on Chris, he learns that she despises Reese and admires Walker.
 Willing to help in any way, Chris agrees to a sexual tryst with Reese inside his heavily guarded penthouse apartment, where she will unbolt a door for Walker.
 Walker ties up some men in an apartment across from the penthouse and has a call made to police to report a robbery, creating a diversion that enables him to slip into the penthouse.

 With a gun to Reese's head, Walker persuades him to give up the names of his Organization superiors – Carter, Brewster, and Fairfax – so he can make somebody pay back his $93,000.
-He then forces Reese, naked except for a bedsheet, to the balcony saying that both will go and meet Carter together.
+He then forces Reese, naked except for a bedsheet, to stand next to the balcony, saying that both will go and meet Carter together.
 Suddenly, a bodyguard switches on the light in the room they just left, calling for Reese.
-Startled, Walker backs up quickly still holding on to Reese behind him by the bedsheet.
+Startled, Walker backs up quickly while still holding on to Reese behind him by the bedsheet.
 Forced to back up himself, Reese accidentally goes over the side and plunges to his death.
 Walker, still grasping the bedsheet, watches him fall.